等持院について

 方丈の襖絵は狩野興以の作で、明治維新当時一部損壊し、更に映画の撮影所が等持院境内に出来て、方丈がロケに使用されたためにかなり破損したが、今日修復され、年一回の寺宝展で公開されている。

-Toujiin's Hojo (Main Hall) was originally constructed in 1616 by the general Fukushima Masanori (1560-1628) on the grounds of Kaifuku-in, a sub-temple of the nearby monastery Myoshinji.
-The building was moved to its present location in 1818.
-The boards of the broad veranda on the Main Hall's south side are laid in such a way that when walked upon, they produce a distinct squeaking sound.
+Tōji-in’s Hōjō was originally constructed in 1616 by the feudal lord Fukushima Masanori (1561-1624) on the grounds of Kaifuku-in, a subtemple of the nearby monastery Myōshin-ji.
+The building was relocated to its present site in 1812.
+The boards of the broad veranda on the Hōjō’s south side are laid in such a way that when quietly walked upon they produce a distinct squeaking sound.
 This type of construction, known as uguisu-bari (nightingale floor) was designed in ancient times to signal the presence of intruders.
-The paintings on the Main Hall's fusuma (sliding screens) are by the noted artist Kano Koi (17th c.).
-They were damaged at the time of the Meiji restoration (1868) and also some years later when the Main Hall was used as a movie location, but they have since been restored and are on display once a year, along with other temple treasures.
+The paintings on the Hōjō’s fusuma (sliding screens) are by the noted artist Kanō Kōi (d., 1636).
+They were damaged at the time of the Meiji Restoration (1868) and also some years later when the Main Hall was used as a movie location, but they have since been restored and are on display once a year in the autumn, along with other temple treasures.

 霊光殿